A highly competent book editor is like gold dust.

 12. Helen Coyle

 Helen Coyle has two New York Times bestselling books to her name as an author and is also a freelancer editor living in London.
 She has previously worked with authors who have written self-help books, novels and memoirs.
 Structural editing and manuscript assessment are the areas where she is skilled.
 If you’d also like to have your book ghost-written, then feel free to reach out to her with your ideas.
-She has 9 years of experience in writing and editing.
+She has over 9 years of experience in writing and editing.
 Penguin Life, Hodder & Stoughton, Canongate are just a few big names on her resume.
 Here’s a fun fact, Helen is fluent in Spanish and is interested in literary translation.
 If you’re certain that she is the right editor for you, then by all means proceed to contact her.

 13. Miranda Harrison